DOLLMAKING - PRIMITIVE CRAFTS - HALLOWEEN ART AND MUCH MUCH MORE

 My work has been published in Art Doll Quarterly and Prims .....Cordelia and Niles, my witch and cat combination were honored to be on the cover of the 2012 Autumn issue of Art Doll Quarterly

-email me to be put on list to receive advance notification of ebay sales or to discuss a commission piece.
+email me to be put on list to receive advance notification of listings or to discuss a commission piece.

 New little Queen Anne - she is dressed in one of my favorite fabrics which I hoard for special projects - can't see well in the photos but it is an amazingly rich red - beautiful and I must admit that this little Queen is a bit homely - so figured she needed a really nice dress.
 She is going to be a Christmas gift to my sister Bonnie - I think she will like her.